 For much of the additional training aspects of the course you will be part of the wider international postgraduate community in the School of Life Sciences.
 We have around 180 students from over 20 countries.
 You will also be invited to be part of our postgraduate student-led association, who run numerous events from an annual lecture to careers seminars together with a range of regular social events.

-The period of study is one year full-time or two years part-time research, plus three months to write up the thesis.
-You'll join the Life Sciences four-day induction course for postgraduate research at the beginning of September.
+The period of study is one year full-time or two years part-time research, which includes two months to write up the thesis.
+You'll join the Life Sciences five-day induction course for postgraduate research at the beginning of September.

 Teaching Excellence Framework (TEF)